Constructing the professional doctorate: ‘what counts’ for academic advisers

 The paper provides a more nuanced account of struggles around ‘what gets to count as learning’ in professional doctorates that foregrounds the tensions experienced by WBL academics rather than trying to smooth them over.
 For example, professional doctorates (as they are organised at this particular university) provide a challenge to the authority of academia and subject-based disciplines as WBL awards seek to recognise knowledges produced in workplaces and workplaces as sites of learning.
 However, in the process of certifying such knowledge WBL academics are also inserting their own norms, standards and values into this space.
 In drawing attention to values and what counts for WBL advisers the analysis contributes to ongoing discussions and questions around doctoral level learning within the academy and how it might be assessed.

 In summary, there are different stakeholders associated with the production, circulation and consumption of workplace knowledges.
 The interests of these stakeholders are not necessarily aligned and the ways doctoral level learning in HE is organised and assessed both comes out of and contributes to the mobile and contingent force relations in play.
 It is important that academics involved in the organisation and assessment of professional doctorates have a good understanding of where they are positioned, and how they position others, in these intersecting discourses.

 |Item Type:||Conference or Workshop Item (Paper)|

-|Research Areas:||Institute for Work Based Learning|
+|Research Areas:||A. > Institute for Work Based Learning|

-|Deposited On:||26 Apr 2011 13:12|
+|Date Deposited:||26 Apr 2011 13:12|